 Please call 0800 988 3023 to get in touch during normal office hours.

-re3 is introducing charges for the disposal of some non-household waste: soil and rubble, plasterboard, asbestos and gas bottles.
-We will check your vehicle on arrival at a re3 recycling centre to assess if you have any chargeable waste.
-Household waste will still be accepted free of charge.
+re3 recycling centres charge for the disposal of the following types of non-household waste: soil and rubble, asbestos, plasterboard and gas bottles.
+Household waste is still accepted free of charge.
 Click here to read more.

-guidelines and the list of non-household waste charges are available in our
+A list of non-household waste charges and commercial and commercial-type vehicle permit guidelines are available in our Waste Acceptance Policy.